kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 ## 10. Post release tasks

-### [RC.0 only] Considerations and post rc.0 release tasks
+### [RC.0 only] Considerations and post branch creation release tasks

 #### Next Release Branch Creation

 > [!IMPORTANT]
 > The next release branch is created in the nomock staging phase and is pushed to the repository during the nomock release phase of an rc.0 cut.

-During a `rc.0` release our release tooling creates a new release branch named `release-x.0`, where `x` is the major version of the next release.
+During a `rc.0` release our release tooling creates a new release branch named `release-X.Y`, where `X.Y.0` is the version of the next release.
+For example: `release-1.18` also automatically triggers an alpha.0 build for the subsequent release [`v1.19.0-alpha.0`](https://github.com/kubernetes/kubernetes/releases/tag/v1.19.0-alpha.0).

 Behind the scenes `krel` is executing a `git branch create` command and `git push`.

 At the same time Prow’s [`branchprotector`](https://git.k8s.io/test-infra/prow/cmd/branchprotector/README.md) runs every hour at 54 minutes past the hour and automatically adds [branch protection](https://help.github.com/articles/about-protected-branches/) to any new branch in the `kubernetes/kubernetes` repo, including the newly created one.
 No need to manually create the branch protection rule.

-New release branch creation (for example: `release-1.18`) also automatically triggers an alpha.0 build for the subsequent release (for example: [`v1.19.0-alpha.0`](https://github.com/kubernetes/kubernetes/releases/tag/v1.19.0-alpha.0)).

 > [!NOTE]
-This means that the staging step will take about twice as long, as it will stage both versions `v1.18.0-rc.0` and `v1.19.0-alpha.0`.
+This means that the staging step will take about twice as long, as it will stage both versions `vX.Y.0-rc.0` and `vX.{Y+1}.0-alpha.0`.
 The release step will also be extended, but not substantially longer in time.

-#### Post rc.0 release tasks
+#### Post branch creation release tasks

-See [here](post-rc0-release-tasks.md) for the complete list of post rc.0 release tasks.
+See [here](post-rc0-release-tasks.md) for the complete list of post branch creation release tasks.

 Such list resides in a different document to mainain this one in a bite-sized SRE style format.